ElenaFdR-ICATT/standard-for-public-code/CONTRIBUTING.md

 It is preferred for each pull request to address a single issue where possible.
 In some cases a single set of changes may address multiple issues, in which case be sure to list all issue numbers fixed.

 Please open pull requests in **Draft** mode while you’re still working on them.
+Draft pull requests allow maintainers and community members to collaborate, review, and comment on your changes early in the process.

-When the work is complete, mark the your pull request as **Ready** for a maintainer to merge your contribution into the target branch.
+Once the work is complete and all feedback has been addressed, mark the pull request as **Ready** for final review, approval, and merging into the target branch by a maintainer.

 ### 3. Improve